jacubero/aws-architect-associate/docs/cloud.rst

 To access Amazon Web Services (AWS) Cloud services, you can use the AWS Management Console, the AWS Command Line Interface (CLI), or the AWS Software Development Kits (SDKs).
 These services are provisioned automatically without any human intervention from AWS staff.

+When you create a user, that user has no permissions by default.
+To give your users the permissions they need, you attach policies to them.
+It applies also to controlling user access to the AWS Management Console, AWS CLI or AWS SDKs.

 2. Broad network access
 =======================